-7 Part F: Grading
+6 Part E: Grading

-Of the 85 points of the assignment
+Of the 70 points of the assignment

-- 7 points for the first four lines of the M-file, and 11 points for the proper and correct formulation of the 11 lines of the primary function plus the other 'lines' inbetween, - 6, 15, and 6 points respectively are assigned to the correct formulation of the fprintf statements in line 1, lines (3,5,7,9,11), and the correct value reported for the number of iterations of the while loop in line 11, and finally - 8 points per correct implementation of a subfunction (5 subfunctions times 8 gives 40 points).
+- 7 points for the first four lines of the M-file, and 9 points for the proper and correct formulation of the 9 lines of the primary function plus the other 'lines' inbetween for a total of 16 points, - 6, 12 points respectively are assigned to the correct formulation of the fprintf statements in line 1 and lines (3,5,7,9), for a total of 18 points and finally - 9 points per correct implementation of a subfunction (4 subfunctions times 9 gives 36 points).

 Note 1.
-If you do not suppress the output, or your code prints something else that is not specified in the fprintf statements of this assignment you will be losing 10pts for every piece of unspecified output or missing semi-colon!
+If you do not suppress the output or your code prints something other than specified in the fprintf statements of this assignment you will be losing 10pts for every piece of unspecified output or missing semi-colon!